linux-surface/kernel/Documentation/admin-guide/sysctl/vm.rst

 The batch value of each per-cpu page list remains the same regardless of the value of the high fraction so allocation latencies are unaffected.

 The initial value is zero.
-Kernel uses this value to set the high pcp->high mark based on the low watermark for the zone and the number of local online CPUs.
+With this value, kernel will tune pcp->high automatically according to the requirements of workloads.
+The lower limit of tuning is based on the low watermark for the zone and the number of local online CPUs.
+The upper limit is the page number when the sysctl is set to the minimal value (8).
 If the user writes '0' to this sysctl, it will revert to this default behavior.
+In another words, if the user write other value, the auto-tuning will be disabled and the user specified pcp->high will be used.

 stat_interval